-We have an early morning breakfast and with packed lunch, go for a Game drive, heading along the lakeshore towards the Kigambira Loop.
-We check for some papyrus specialities before heading towards Rwanda.
+We have an early morning breakfast and packed lunch, go for a Game drive, heading along the lakeshore towards the Kigambira Loop.
+We check for some papyrus specialities before heading toward Rwanda.
 We scan for Papyrus Gonolek, Swamp Flycatcher, Black-headed Gonolek, Yellow-throated Leaflove, Northern Brown-throated Weaver, Red-faced Barbet, Rufous-bellied Heron, White-winged Tit, White-headed Barbet, Coqui, and the Red-winged Francolins, Blue-spotted Wood Dove, Brown Parrot, Barefaced Go-away bird, Harlequin and Blue Quails, Common Button Quail, Greenwood Hoopoe, Common Scimitarbill, Blue-napped Mousebird, Blue-breasted and Shining-blue Kingfishers, Lilac-breasted Roller, African-grey Hornbill, the Nubian, Buff-spotted, Brown-eared, and the Grey Woodpeckers, Trilling, Stout, Tabora and Wing-snapping Cisticolas, Red-necked Spurfowl, Black-bellied Bustard, among others.
-Expect big game also.
+Expect a big game, also.

 DAY 4 Uganda Rwanda Birding Tour: Birding Nyungwe Forest National Park of Rwanda – Avian Safaris

-Nyungwe forest is situated in south-west Rwanda between Lake Kivu and the international border with Burundi.
+Nyungwe forest is situated in southwest Rwanda between Lake Kivu and the international border with Burundi.
 Nyungwe is divided north-south by a line of mountains that reach 2,600–2,900 m and which form part of the Congo–Nile watershed.
-As a result, Nyungwe is composed of two areas differing in pedology, vegetation, water-flow and biodiversity.
+As a result, Nyungwe is composed of two areas differing in pedology, vegetation, water flow and biodiversity.

 This beautiful birding area lies west of Butare, with the Butare to Cyangugu road passing straight through the middle, providing excellent roadside birding.
 A total of 275 species have been recorded in Nyungwe, reflecting the wide habitat diversity and altitudinal range.
 These include all the 25 species of the Albertine Rift mountains Endemic Bird Area that occur in Rwanda, Chapin’s Flycatcher and Rockefellers’ Sunbird (both globally threatened, restricted-range and biome-restricted).
-Also, 11 of the 23 species of Guinea-Congo Forests biome and 71 of the 74 species of this biome of Afrotropical Highlands that occur in Rwanda have been recorded at this site.
+Also, 11 of the 23 species of the Guinea-Congo Forests biome and 71 of the 74 species of this biome of Afrotropical Highlands that occur in Rwanda have been recorded at this site.
 Generally, Nyungwe is undoubtedly the most important forest for the conservation of montane birds in the region.